aniran/mn/README.md

 # Mnemonic Notebook

-A minimalistic note-keeping application for command-line, written in bash.
+A note-keeping terminal application written in bash.
-The main objective is to not have external dependencies beyond basic GNU tools available on regular *nix* environments.
+The main objective is to keep a mnimalistic set of features while avoiding any dependencies beyond regular GNU tools available on most \*nix environments.

 ## Motivation

+- Study bash.
-To study bash and getting a better understandment of basic GNU tools.
+- Getting a better understandment of basic GNU tools.
+- Actually writing notes and snippets.